Last updated on July 7th, 2026

 This post may contain affiliate links.
 If you click through and make a purchase, I could earn a small commission at no extra cost to you.
 Thanks for your support!

-Tickets for Sagrada Familia, Casa Batlo, and the Picasso Museum are booked, now all you need is the energy to keep you checking every city attraction off your list.
-Fear not, here are some of the best coffee shops in Barcelona to keep you caffeinated and moving during your trip to this iconic city!
+Tickets for Sagrada Familia are booked; now all you need is the energy to keep you checking every city attraction off your list.
+Fear not, here are some of the best coffee shops in Barcelona to keep you caffeinated during your trip to this iconic city!

-With more specialty coffee shops than one can explore during a trip, it is truly overwhelming to know where to begin—believe me, I have been the victim of the coffee shakes due to trying way too many coffee shops in one day, all in the name research.
+However, with more specialty coffee shops than one can explore during a single trip, it’s truly overwhelming to know where to begin—believe me, I’ve been the victim of the coffee shakes due to trying way too many coffee shops in one day, all in the name of research.

-So after testing 20+ coffee shops in Barcelona here is the summary of the best coffee shops in Barcelona I think are worth adding to your itinerary.
+So, after living in Barcelona for almost three months and testing 20+ coffee shops, here’s the summary of the best coffee shops in Barcelona that I think are worth adding to your itinerary.

 The Best Coffee Shops In Barcelona For Coffee Lovers